 The SMSC has donated more than $325 million to organizations and causes, provided $500 million in economic development loans to other tribes, and contributed millions more to support regional governments and infrastructure.
 Find out more about our charitable giving in our annual Donation Reports.

-Requests must be submitted in writing or via our online donation request form.
+Requests must be submitted via our online donation request form.
 Requests are reviewed on a monthly basis.
-The entire review process will take a minimum of 6-8 weeks.
-Preference is given to requests from tribes in Minnesota and the Northern Great Plains.
+The entire review process will take a minimum of 8-10 weeks.

 Grant Request Guidelines

 - Address requests to the SMSC Business Council.

 - Keep requests to a maximum of five pages.

 - Include a detailed description of how the grant will be used.

 - Organizations located on reservations: include tribal council resolution.

 - If not a tribal government or a 501(c)(3): Provide the name and contact information of your reliable fiscal agent.